ElinaFF/PICO/results.md

 The 'export' button allows the user to download a file with the entire list of features (even those not used by the models), with their number of use and their mean importance.

 ##### Swarmplot of features
 The figure has the same top10 features as the table just beside it (with the most important on the left, and the least on the right).
-So on the *x* axis there is the 10 features and on the *y* axis it is the normalized abundance of hte features. each point represents the abundance of a corresponding feature for a sample.
+So on the *x* axis there is the 10 features and on the *y* axis it is the normalized abundance of the features.
+Each point represents the abundance of a corresponding feature for a sample.
 Thus, visually exploring the difference between the cluster of samples (points) in each class for a feature can help determine if the specific feature is of interest.
 For example, the top 1 feature could have a cluster near 0 for the samples of the control group, and a cluster near an abundance of 3 for the compared group.

-## DT Tree
+## Decision Tree
 Decision tree algorithms are easy to visualize and the sklean implementation can produce a representation of the process used to make the prediction.
 It displays the best model of all splits and is mostly to help neophytes understand a little bit better how this specific algorithm works.